 The sociology department typically accepts transfer credits from other colleges and universities for courses that are commensurate with the course offerings at Kenyon.
 Students should provide the department with the syllabus of the courses they wish to transfer.
 Students are especially encouraged to take courses that are not regularly offered in our curriculum.

 We do not permit students to transfer credits earned through online evaluation or two-week special courses offered during winter breaks.

 We do permit majors to transfer two courses earned while abroad for a semester and four courses earned while away for a complete academic year.
-Students must make arrangements for these provisions with their advisor and the department chair to ensure that diversification requirements within the sociology curriculum are properly met.
+Students must make arrangements for these provisions with their advisor and the department chair.